 The action area – Waterways management focuses on current and future management of Geographe Waterways including the appointment of lead waterway managers.
-At the end of the four years Revitalising Geographe Waterways will deliver a blueprint for future management of Geographe Waterways based on community input and sound science.
+At the end of the program, Revitalising Geographe Waterways will deliver a blueprint for future management of Geographe Waterways based on community input and sound science.

 An early initiative of the Vasse Taskforce was to appoint interim waterway managers to oversee and deliver actions across key waterways.

 The Vasse Wonnerup wetlands Partnership are the interim managers of the Vasse Wonnerup wetlands.
 The Partnership is made up of representatives from the Departments of Water and Environmental Regulation, Biodiversity, Conservation and Attractions, Primary Industries and Regional Development, the Water Corporation and the City of Busselton.

 The Partnership, formally known as the Vasse Estuary Technical Working Group (VETWG), was established in 1997 to reduce the frequency and severity of fish kills.
 With the development of Revitalising Geographe Waterway the role of VETWG was expanded to include development and coordination of projects and science of the Vasse Wonnerup wetlands.
 The change in name symbolised the expanded role of the group and partnership approach needed to manage the Vasse Wonnerup wetlands.
 The Department of Water and Environmental Regulation coordinate the Partnership.

 The City of Busselton is the interim manager of the Lower Vasse River and Toby Inlet.
 The City stepped into this role in recognition of the high value these waterways have in the local community.
 The City is the largest local government authority in the Geographe catchment.

 The Water Corporation are the managers of the Busselton Drainage network.
 The Water Corporation is a corporation under State Government, accountable to the Minister for Water, and is the principle supplier of water, wastewater and drainage services in WA.

 GeoCatch is the interim manager for the Geographe catchment and waterways.
 GeoCatch are leading many of the projects under Reduce Nutrients and Working together action areas.
 GeoCatch are a natural resource management group formed in 1997 who work in partnership with government agencies and the community to manage the natural resources of the Geographe catchment.